Question 1: Date of diagnosis of primary disease for infusion

 • Peripheral blood reticulocyte count < 20,000 / µL

-• Not severe: Does not meet the criteria for Severe / Very Severe
+• Does not meet the criteria for Severe / Very Severe

 1 Olson, T. S. (2019, July 18).
 Aplastic anemia: pathogenesis, clinical manifestations, and diagnosis.
 UpToDate. https://www-uptodate-com/contents/aplastic-anemia-pathogenesis-clinical-manifestations-and-diagnosis?search=aplastic+anemia&source=search_result&selectedTitle=1~150&usage_type=default&display_rank=1#H683870569.